brentpinero/aitaskchain/README.md

 The taskchain.py script uses APIs such as OpenAI, Pinecone, and SerpAPI to automate task completions.
 Here is a brief description of the steps:

-1. The script creates a list of tasks based on the provided objective, and then fetches the top task based on your task list.
+1. The script creates a list of tasks based on the provided objective, and then identifies and fetches the top priority task for accomplishing the objective.
    </br>
    </br>
-2. It then sends this task to a part of the system called the execution agent.
-In order to carry out the task, the execution agent uses a SerpAPI tool to scrape relevent information from the internet.
+2. The script then sends this task to a part of the system called the execution agent.
+In order to carry out the task, the execution agent uses a SerpAPI tool to scrape relevent information from Google Search.
    </br>
    </br>
 3. After execution, the result is stored using Pinecone, a vector database for vector search.